MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 * Make sure you have a compatible VPN device and someone who is able to configure it.
 For more information about compatible VPN devices and device configuration, see [About VPN Devices](vpn-gateway-about-vpn-devices.md).
 * Verify that you have an externally facing public IPv4 address for your VPN device.
 * If you are unfamiliar with the IP address ranges located in your on-premises network configuration, you need to coordinate with someone who can provide those details for you.
 When you create this configuration, you must specify the IP address range prefixes that Azure will route to your on-premises location.
 None of the subnets of your on-premises network can over lap with the virtual network subnets that you want to connect to.

-### <a name="values"></a>Example values

-The examples in this article use the following values.
-You can use these values to create a test environment, or refer to them to better understand the examples in this article.
-For more information about VPN Gateway settings in general, see [About VPN Gateway Settings](vpn-gateway-about-vpn-gateway-settings.md).

 ## <a name="CreatVNet"></a>Create a virtual network